• Skip to primary navigation

 Assemble and frost the cake:

-• Use the remaining frosting to frost the sides of the cake, as shown in the video.
+• Use the remaining frosting to frost the sides of the cake.

 • Once frosted, you can cut the cake and serve it.
-Or refrigerate it, covered, until ready to serve.
+You can also refrigerate it, covered, until ready to serve.
 Take it out of the fridge 2 hours before you plan on serving it.

 Notes

-* A granulated sweetener in the frosting will feel grainy - so please use a powdered sweetener.
-If using a powdered sweetener in the frosting instead of stevia, it's possible that you would need to add a bit more heavy cream to get the right consistency.
+• A granulated sweetener in the frosting instead of stevia will feel grainy, so please use a powdered sweetener and add a bit more heavy cream (start with ¼ cup) to get the right consistency.

 Nutrition per Serving